In this Article

 Utilising this opportunity to the maximum, here are 25 important parent meeting questions, broken up into three categories, to ask during a parent-teacher meeting.

-By addressing these queries, you’ll get an improved understanding of how your child is doing at school and how their teacher plans on tackling any issues that they come across with your child.
+By addressing these queries, you’ll get an improved understanding of how your child is performing at school, and how their teacher plans on tackling any issues that they come across with your child.

 It has helped when parents grasp the school curriculum and understanding the teacher’s style of education.
 Here are some questions that can help: